-Other additives could be a clay to give your soap detoxifying properties, slip and colour but in this recipe we are not going to add any to keep it simple as a start.
+Other additives could be a clay to give your soap detoxifying properties, slip and colour.
+However, in this recipe we are not going to add any to keep it simple for our first time.

-By measuring them half way through the process while you are simply waiting for the other ingredients to be ready you can also avoid over-crowding your work table too early.
+In this recipe we will use a small amount, if you let them sit for too long out in the open, the oils could start to evaporate.
+By measuring them half way through the process, while you are simply waiting, you can also avoid over-crowding your work table too early.

 Your coconut oil on the stove is now completely melted.
 Add the olive oil to the sauce pan and mix to incorporate well.